gregorwolf/SAP-NPM-API-collection/apis/cds-compiler/share/messages/redirected-to-complex.md

 The redirected target is a complex view, for example, contains a JOIN or UNION.

 The message's severity is `Info` and is raised by the compiler.
-It is emitted to help developers identify possible modelling issues.
+It is emitted to help developers identify possible modeling issues.

 ## Example